6 common tax mistakes for investors to avoid

 Capital gains tax rates vary, depending on the amount of time you've held an asset and your annual income.
 There is a large difference in tax rate if you sell an asset before the one-year mark versus after it.
 Not factoring these differences into your selling decision can cost you.

-Avoid this mistake: In some cases, it can make sense to hold on to an asset until past the one-year mark to get a lower tax rate.
+Avoid this mistake: In some cases, it can make sense to hold on to an asset until past the one-year mark to take advantage of capital gains tax rates.

 3. Miscalculating your cost basis